debabratapruseth/AI-Financial-Digital-Twin/README.md

 | Increase FX Hedge | Market risk |
 | Contact High-Risk Corporate Depositors | Liquidity/customer behaviour |

-Every action modifies explicit Python simulation parameters and triggers a complete scenario rerun.
+Each action modifies explicit simulation parameters and triggers a complete scenario rerun.
+The engine does not simply attach a manually entered benefit to an action.

 The decision lab compares: